dhanusirorg/workshop/README.md

-# Dhanu Gurung Workshops Content
+# Dhanu Sir Workshops Content

-Repo for the Dhanu Gurung workshops.
+Repo for the Dhanu Sir workshops.